 You don't have to eat salads at every meal to get extra veggies in your diet.
-Tammi Doerfler, a Holistic Nutrition Coach, argues that veggies can be added to almost everything: "Omelettes, pasta sauce, chili, soups and even some desserts like zucchini bread, are all made healthier with the addition of vegetables."
+Tammi Doerfler, a holistic nutrition coach, argues that veggies can be added to almost everything: "Omelets, pasta sauce, chili, soups and even some desserts like zucchini bread, are all made healthier with the addition of vegetables."
 She also points out you can even substitute veggies for some grain-based foods.
 For instance, you can make veggie noodles or cauliflower rice.
 You can't expect these substitutes to taste exactly the same as the real deal, but that doesn't mean they're not tasty in their own right.

 One of the biggest barriers most people have to enjoying a long, healthy life, is simply sitting too much.
 We're all too stinkin' sedentary!
 And while you might be forced to spend hours in front of a computer all day, you don't have to spend every minute of every hour in front of the computer.
 Sam Sly points out that you can sneak extra activity into your day by simply setting a timer: "I set a timer for 55 minutes.
 When the timer goes off, I spend five minutes moving — stretching, walking around, doing exercises.
 When I do this, I feel better and am much more productive."